NAUMathStat/seminars/colloquium.md

 ### Tuesday 2/27 at 4:00-4:50
 **Speaker:** Nandor Sieben
-**Title:** Problem solving for lazy mathematicians: the magic of constraint solvers
+**Title:** Problem solving for lazy mathematicians: Jim's dress code puzzle and the magic of constraint solvers

 **Abstract:**
 Constraint programming often provides simple formulations of a wide variety of problems.
 We can simply describe what we want in a solution without knowing how to get it.
-State-of=art solvers can do the rest.
+State-of-the-art solvers can do the rest.
 We learn how to use a few lines of Python code to easily handle Jim's dress code puzzle, MAT 232 problems, Diophantine systems of inequalities, the send more money puzzle, and graph coloring.

 <hr>